 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where nacaphite typically forms.
+Look in alkaline igneous rocks country, the host setting where nacaphite typically forms.
 If you start seeing villiaumite, apatite, nepheline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.